Your 40s used to seem so far off, didn’t they? Yet, here you are.

 I’m throwing this in because A) I’m a travel junkie and B) including travel as one of my financial goals helps keep me focused.
 Maybe travel isn’t your jam, but I believe improving your quality of life should be one of your financial goals in your 40s.

 If you love traveling or have always wanted to travel, the time is now!
 Maybe you can’t afford to take a trip this year, but by starting a savings account just for travel, you’ll probably be able to go next year.
-Personally, I think this list of the best online savings accounts is a great way to save for something like this.
+Personally, I think this list of the best high yield savings accounts is a great way to save for something like this.

 Maybe it’s not travel for you – maybe it’s another hobby.
 That’s cool.
 Whatever it is, make sure you set aside some money to invest in your own happiness.
 Like everything else we’ve talked about, the key is to make saving for it a regular part of your budget.
 Get in the habit of setting aside a certain amount from every paycheck, and it doesn’t take long to add up if you stay committed.